walterdonda/vikingo-dependencies/README.md

 # vikingo-docker
-Implementation of a powershell script for windows-server-docker
+Implementation of docker compose for Vikingo Software (Bambú Estudio Software).
+Deployment can be done easily using powershell.